avito-tech/netramesh/README.md

 ```

 ## Supported application level protocols
-- HTTP/1.1
+- HTTP/1.1 and lower

-Also it supports all TCP proto traffic.
+Also it supports any TCP proto traffic (proxies it transparently).

-## Not supported
-- HTTP/1.0

 ## How it works
 TODO: